Insurance Wants to Total My Car but I Want to Keep It. Can I?

 If you would still like to drive your vehicle at some point down the line, you will have to clear the salvage title.
 Elect to keep the vehicle and accept its cash payout at ACV and you will be able to use this money to cover the cost of repairs.
 However, you will not be able to operate the vehicle while there is a salvage title.
 The vehicle must be towed to the repair garage for the appropriate repairs to be made.

 Once the repairs are performed, it is time to apply to have the salvage title cleared.
 This requires a towing of the vehicle to the motor vehicle agency operated by the state.
 Pay the fee necessary for inspection and cross your fingers.
-Hopefully, your vehicle will clear salvage title, be provided with a new title and be completely legal to drive.
+Hopefully, your vehicle will clear the salvage title, be provided with a new title, and be completely legal to drive.
 However, even if your vehicle is provided with a new title, it does not eliminate its history.
 The fact that the vehicle was once totaled will likely dissuade others from bidding on the vehicle unless the repairs greatly enhanced the vehicle.
 The bottom line is potentially interested buyers will find out about the vehicle’s true history when the time comes to sell.

 Is It Wise to Drive a Car After Being Declared a Total Loss?

 There is nothing wrong with desiring to drive your vehicle after it has been declared a total loss by the insurance company.
 After all, you likely had some good times in your ride.
 However, there is an element of risk in owning a vehicle that has been totaled, even if it is subsequently cleared for driving after repair.
-There is a chance damage remains even after the appropriate repairs are made.
-There might be unseen structural issues with the frame, compromised airbags, loose wires or other problems.
+There is a chance that damage remains even after the appropriate repairs are made.
+There might be unseen structural issues with the frame, compromised airbags, loose wires, or other problems.
 If such issues are present, the vehicle will prove risky to drive no matter how solid the repairs are.

 Few people are aware of the fact that an inspection performed to clear a vehicle’s title is merely an inspection to determine if stolen parts are in use.
 This inspection does not do much more to gauge if the ride is safe or unsafe.
 Therefore, even if your vehicle passes the state inspection following its status as a total loss, you should still have it analyzed by a savvy mechanic.